|

 web based PC remote support software, you

-number you selected or leaving default port number when your account was
+number you prefer or use the default TCP port number already

 created.

-NAT is built in to the most
+NAT is built into

 common Internet Connection Sharing technologies around.